Mercator: History in the (Map)Making

 Mercator was one of the most prominent figures in European cartography during the sixteenth and seventeenth centuries - a skilled cosmographer, geographer, historian, and a maker of maps, globes and scientific instruments.

-Born ‘Geert De Kremer’ in Rupelmonde, Belgium in 1512, he was the youngest of seven children in a modest family.
+Born ‘Geert De Kremer’ in Rupelmonde, Belgium in 1512, Mercator was the youngest of seven children in a modest family.
 His father was a humble cobbler.

-The town was situated on the high road connecting the economic giants Antwerp and Cologne, which formed part of the Hanseatic Trade route between the Low Countries and Italy.
+The town was situated between the economic giants of Antwerp and Cologne, which formed part of the Hanseatic Trade route to Italy.

 Rupelmonde from ‘Flandria illustrata’ (1641) by Antonius Sanderus.
 Public domain.